dr. J.L. Veldstra

 This research project is part of the research programme Sustainable Living Labs, which is co-financed by the Dutch Research Council (NWO), the Ministry of Infrastructure and Water Management, Taskforce for Applied Research (SIA) and the Top Sector Logistics.

 As the technology development for automated functions in vehicles progresses and the market introduction of connected automated vehicles (CAVs) approaches, deployment roadmaps start emphasizing societal issues related to CAV technology.
-Since of the main reason for a contested technology to fail is because societal needs and public acceptance are not taken into account in due time public acceptanceof CAVs is of paramount importance.
-Additionally, as stated by ERTRAC in the Automated Driving Roadmap, gradual deployment of CAV implies that conventional and automated vehicles will co-exist along with vulnerable road users (VRUs) for some time, making acceptance and harmonisation a prime subject.
+Since of the main reason for a contested technology to fail is because societal needs and public acceptance are not taken into account in due time public acceptance of CAVs is of paramount importance.

 This project is funded by the European Union (H2020 Transport programme in Pillar 3).